edupoux/MVA_2022_SL/README.md

      - 9:00 am-11:00am: course (virtual):
 	 - 11:00am-11:30am: Q&A

-## oral presentation of the project

-You will prepare a 10 minutes presentation and answer questions for 5 minutes.
+- #10 Thursday, 24, 2021

-- Thursday, 24, 2021: from 9am to 7pm:  first day of oral presentations
+       - from 9am to 7pm:  first day of oral presentations
+- #10 Friday, 25, 2021
-- Friday, 25, 2021: from 9am to 7pm:  first day of oral presentations
+	   - from 9am to 7pm:  second day of oral presentations

+## details for the QUIZZ

+The QUIZZ will be composed of comprehension questions regarding the course you've just watched.
+You will have 30 minutes to complete the Google form which will be activated at 11:00am and closed at 11:30am each week with a quizz session.

+## details for the PROJECT
+You will be given a list of papers to choose from.

+Your first task (week #1-#2) is to select a paper of interest, and make up a group of 2-4 people to work on this paper.

+Your second task (week #3) will be to decide on a plan for the experiment you'd like to run and write a 1p document describing what you want to do and who will do what.
+Attention! any delay in submitting your paper will cost you points (1/24th of a point for each hour of delay after monday noon of week #3.

+Your third task will be to conduct the work and prepare (1) a written document (4 p max) describing what you've done and the main results.
+You may differ from the 1p, but will have to explain how and why.
+The 4 p should also contain a statement of contribution (who did what), (2) and oral 10 minutes presentation. (there will be 5 minutes of question aferwards).

 ## Where: